nsh07/urbanite/README.md

 ---

 Urbanite is a program for searching words and their definitions on [Urban Dictionary](https://www.urbandictionary.com/) within a terminal emulator/shell.
-Now you never need to leave your cozy terminal window to search for your memes.

-Pounds of customization available, tons coming soon.
+Pointless, I know

 ---